vinceskahan/v5wiki/sdr-rpi-recipe.md

 The prices are US$ as of January 2019.
 I have seen the temperature sensors on sale at Walmart for as little as $5 each.

+Beware of the Acurite 606TX!
+The identifier for that sensor changes when the sensor is power-cycled.
+So if you use that sensor, you will have to reconfigure WeeWX each time you change the batteries.

 ## Recipes

 ### Configure the raspberry pi